T-622/RPI-PICO-I2C-LCD/README.md

 OSERROR : 5 (This is quite a common error, 5 means I/O error.
 Check Your connections.
 This means codes can't be sent or recieved ensure SCL and SDA are properly connected through the level translator!

 Feel to leave comments or questions / issues and I will try to answer / resolve them as quick as possible!

+For people wondering how to use this code, Tinkernut on Youtube created a very nice guide + some more features! https://www.youtube.com/watch?v=B8Kr_3xHjqE&t